Finishing & Bottling

 Regular cork

 A straight-sided cork inserted flush with the bottle neck using a bench or floor corker.
 Standard wine bottles take a 24 mm cork; most wine-style corkers handle them without adjustment.
 Suitable for still meads only — a corked still-wine bottle is not rated for carbonation pressure, and a sparkling mead will push the cork out or crack the bottle under typical conditioning pressures.
+Handheld corking machines are 'challenging' to use: we favor floor-standing corkers for their superior leverage and stability, which makes it easier to achieve a proper seal without breaking corks or bottles.
+For us, they make the process a joy rather than a chore.

 Cork & cage (mushroom cork + muselet)

 A mushroom-shaped champagne cork held in place by a twisted wire cage (muselet).
-Requires thick-walled, pressure-rated champagne-style bottles and a champagne corker — a larger, more expensive tool than a standard wine corker.
+Requires thick-walled, pressure-rated champagne-style bottles and a champagne corker which is a larger, more expensive tool than a standard wine corker.
 The system handles high carbonation pressure safely and provides the premium presentation associated with champagne and sparkling wine.

 Cork and cage is the correct closure for high-carbonation sparkling meads (2.5–3.5 CO₂ volumes) intended for longer cellaring or elevated presentation.
 The mushroom cork, once inserted, expands inside the bottle neck and is difficult to remove without the characteristic twist-and-pull.
-For still meads, the format is over-specified — use a regular cork instead.

 Still mead bottling process